Immiora/the-narrow/wiki/objects/StarOfTheWest.md

 We were hired to protect the tiara from [Ghost](Ghost).

-Eventually it became clear the the tiara Florence had a paste stone in place of the diamond.
+Eventually it became clear the the tiara Florence had, had a paste stone in place of the diamond.
 Likely put in there a long time ago.